Influence Strength Estimation in Hyperbolic Space for Social Influence Maximization: Experiments

 \subsection{Performance on Large-scale Network}

-We investigate the scalability of \HIMMD~and HIM on a large-scale network YouTube that has millions of nodes.
-The results are shown in Figure~\ref{fig:large}.
-We compare our methods with IMM, SubSIM, and ToupleGDD, as other baselines failed to produce valid results in our experimental environment due to out-of-memory issues, showing limited scalability.
-Even in large-scale networks, our method consistently outperforms IMM, SubSIM, and ToupleGDD in all cases, demonstrating its effectiveness and scalability.
-IMM and SubSIM fail to produce valid results within 24 hours at seed ratio 10\% under the IC model.
-As $k$ increases, the unknown diffusion parameters affect reverse reachable set sampling, leading to high computational costs for IMM and SubSIM.
-Both methods require over 8 and 18 hours, respectively, to produce results at 1\% and 5\% seed ratios under the IC model.
+We investigate the scalability of \HIMMD~and HIM on a large-scale network, YouTube, with millions of nodes.
+The results under the WIC and WLT models are shown in Figure~\ref{fig:large}.
+We compare our method with IMM, SubSIM, and ToupleGDD.
+Other learning-based baselines, including PIANO, IMINFENCTOR, SGNN, GCNM, DeepIM, and DeepSN, could not be executed in our experimental environment due to memory constraints, indicating practical scalability limitations in large-scale settings.
+The results show that our method consistently outperforms IMM, SubSIM, and ToupleGDD, demonstrating superior effectiveness and scalability.
+IMM and SubSIM fail to produce valid results within 24 hours at a 10\% seed ratio under the WIC model.
+As $k$ increases, the unknown diffusion parameters affect the RR set sampling, resulting in high computational cost.

+In terms of running efficiency, IMM and SubSIM require over 8 and 18 hours, respectively, to produce results at 1\% and 5\% seed ratios under the WIC model.
 ToupleGDD requires a minimum selection time of more than 2 hours at a 1\% seed ratio.
 Instead, the maximum selection time for \HIMMD~and HIM is 2 seconds and 20 minutes, respectively, across all cases.
-Besides, it is worth noting that the training time for our method is around 20 minutes, significantly shorter than that of ToupleGDD, which exceeds 15 hours.
-The results demonstrate that when the diffusion model is not fully known, hyperbolic network embedding based on social network structure and observed propagation instances can effectively and efficiently identify high-influential seed users in large-scale networks.
-This further exhibits the potential of our methods for real-world applications.
+Besides, it is worth noting that the total training time for our method is around 20 minutes, significantly shorter than that of ToupleGDD, which exceeds 15 hours.
+Similar results are observed under both the IC and LT models.
+The results demonstrate that HIM$_{MD}$ and HIM can effectively and efficiently identify high-influence seed users in a large-scale network with millions of nodes, highlighting their potential for practical large-scale IM scenarios.